RankFTW/RenoDXChecker/README.md

-# RDXC — RenoDX Mod Manager v1.0.4
+# RenoDXCommander (RDXC) v1.1.6

 An unofficial companion app for the [RenoDX](https://github.com/clshortfuse/renodx) HDR mod project.
-Automatically detects your installed games, matches them against the RenoDX wiki, and lets you install or update HDR mods with one click.
+Automatically detects your installed games and manages all three components needed for HDR modding:
+**ReShade**, **Display Commander**, and the **RenoDX HDR mod** — all from one place.

-> **Disclaimer:** This is an unofficial third-party tool.
-It is not affiliated with or endorsed by
+> **Disclaimer:** RenoDXCommander is an unofficial third-party tool not affiliated with or endorsed by
-> the RenoDX project.
-All mod files are downloaded directly from official RenoDX GitHub snapshots.
+> the RenoDX project, Crosire, or pmnoxx.
+All files are downloaded directly from their official sources
+> (reshade.me, pmnoxx's GitHub, and the RenoDX GitHub).
+Nothing is modified or redistributed.

 ---